 is seaside a good fit for you?

-Additionally, STARTING FALL 2018 we are accepting applications from local high school students who will have the opportunity to work in the office on weekdays and Saturdays, between the hours of 9AM-5PM.
+Additionally, STARTING FALL 2018 we are accepting applications from local and remote high school students who will have the opportunity to work with us during the school year INCLUDING WEEKEND HOURS.
+Our remote interns can work throughout the entirety of the week, and hours at the office for local students will be available on weekdays and Saturdays, between 9AM-5PM.

 Interested in joining our passionate & dedicated entrepreneurial team?